TechnicalPursuit/TIBET-Examples/pizza/README.md

 - Full-stack functionality including quick and easy route/mock construction.

-Note that this application is considered a permanent work-in-progress, evolving and expanding as to include more of TIBET's functionality over time.
+Note that this application is considered a permanent work-in-progress, evolving and expanding to include more of TIBET's functionality over time.
 It's also intended to be the go-to sample you refer to when you want to see various aspects of TIBET in action.